Arrays and Lists in SQL Server

 SELECT * FROM orders

 This is an unusually bad example with three comma-separated lists that are synchronised with each other.
-(Thankfully, I rarely something this crazy in the wild!)
+(Thankfully, I rarely see something this crazy in the wild!)
 To keep it simple, we first ignore the quantities and prices columns and run a query that lists the orders with one product per row:

 SELECT o.orderid, o.custid, p.str AS prodid